 Across Green Street from the Ipswich Town Hall is a sign on a fence, commemorating Emma Jane Mitchell Safford.
 She was a descendant of Massasoit, Sachem (tribal leader) of the Wampanoag when the Pilgrims arrived at Plymouth in 1620.
-While the sign is factually incorrect (the term “Indian Princess” is an English construct and Massachusetts was not named after Massasoit) the story is one that has endeared Ipswich residents for decades.
+While the term “Indian Princess” is an English construct and Massachusetts was not named after Massasoit, the story is one that has endeared Ipswich residents for decades.

 Massasoit and his brother Quadequina are believed to be the “two Kings who “attended with a guard of fiftie armed men” that met Captain Thomas Dermer at Pokanoket in May 1619.
 Massasoit became an ally of the Plymouth Colony and helped them survive that first winter, still commemorated today at Thanksgiving.
 He died in 1661, and was succeeded by his son Metacom, known by the English as “King Philip.”
 After several humiliations and deaths of tribal members by the settlers, Phillip began an armed revolt known as “King Philip’s War.”